potato-tf/PopExtensionsPlus/documentation.md

 ]
 ```

-Array of arrays with xyz values to spawn `path_track`s at. `path_track` names are ordered based on where they are listed in the array
+Array of arrays with xyz values to spawn path_tracks at. path_track names are ordered based on where they are listed in the array

 ---